-Powerline Ethernet Adapters vs Ethernet
+Powerline Ethernet Adapter vs. Ethernet

 Written by Rita Mailheau, Information Security & Technology Writer

 Simplicity.
 It’s something most of us strive for these days, especially as more and more technology connects to the internet.
 Everyone is looking for ways to streamline the deployment process and one device, the Powerline Ethernet Adapter (PEA), is helping make the dream a reality.
 A Powerline adapter is a great little alternative to WiFi and in-wall Ethernet cabling for time-strapped home and small business owners.
 There’s a big disclaimer with Powerline.
 The ability to achieve high-quality signals through a Powerline adapter depends on the condition of your electrical wiring.
 With legacy or outdated wiring, PEA technology may not work.
+Read on to learn the difference between powerline Ethernet adapters and Ethernet cables.

 In this post, we are going to discuss: